barbosaigor/april/README.md

 ```

 ## Design approach
-April's design is split into two parts: CLI and Chaos Server (CS).
-CLI runs the algorithm and requests to Chaos Server to terminate instances.
+April's design is split into two parts: April CLI and Chaos Server (CS).
+April CLI runs the algorithm and requests to Chaos Server to terminate instances.
-Therefore, we gain flexibility about technologies that manage instances, a Chaos server could terminate Docker containers, Kubernetes instances, and so on.
+Therefore, we gain flexibility about technologies that manage instances.
+A Chaos server could terminate Docker containers, Kubernetes instances, and so on.

 ![Aprils design](./res/aprils-diagram-1.png)
+*(Architecture) Eg. A Chaos Server implementation using a containerization technology, such as Docker*

 ## What is a Chaos Server ?
 Chaos server hosts an API which terminates instances.
 It is used by April,